Pork Belly (100 G)

 Pair with Fiber-Rich Vegetables

-Include high-fiber vegetables like broccoli, spinach, or kale in your meal.
-They can help slow down the absorption of glucose.
+Incorporate fiber-rich vegetables like broccoli, spinach, or kale with your pork belly meal.
+The fiber can help slow down the absorption of glucose into the bloodstream.

-Drink plenty of water during your meal to help with digestion and reduce the concentration of glucose.
+Drink plenty of water throughout the day and during your meal to help with digestion and maintain overall health.

 Find Glucose response for your favourite foods